intel/iot-js-api/ocf/client.md

 - The `listener` argument is optional, and is an event listener for the `ClientResource` [`update`](#onresourceupdate) event that is added on the returned [`ClientResource`](#resource) object.
 In the OCF retrieve request it is possible to set an `observe` flag if the client wants to observe changes to that resource (and get a retrieve response with a resource representation for each resource change).
 If a listener is provided, the OCF observe flag is turned on, otherwise it is turned off.
 If implementations need to make internal retrieve requests, the value of the OCF observe flag SHOULD be preserved unless there have been errors and observing is turned off.
+- The `endpoint` argument is a string holding a valid URI consisting of the origin (scheme and authority) of the endpoint which receives the request.

 The `options` argument usually contains the interface the retrieve method if called on, denoted by the `if` property.
 For instance,